dezeat/peli-gen/content/blog/road_to_data_engineering.md

 After university, I stepped into my first full-time role as a junior data developer.
 There I worked with SQL, Python, Airflow, cloud tooling, and version control — effectively learning the foundations of building and maintaining data pipelines.
 I spent a lot of time learning after work: reading, experimenting, taking cloud certifications, and building up software-engineering habits.
-This period was the transition from "I like data and programming" to "I want to build data systems."

 ## Today: working on a cloud-based data platform

 Now I work as a Data Engineer in the energy sector, in a team that builds and operates a cloud-based data platform using Azure, Databricks, Python, and PySpark.

 My day-to-day work is fairly end-to-end: gathering requirements, writing data models, embedding them into our internal framework, deploying, orchestrating, and maintaining pipelines.
-I'm one of two data engineers on the team, and I co-maintain our PySpark-based data engineering framework — a codebase originally built by two very experienced engineers.
+I'm one of two data engineers on the team, and I co-maintain and develop our PySpark-based data engineering framework.

 I've been in this role since summer 2024, and while I can handle most tasks on my own by now, I'm still learning a lot — especially when it comes to architecture decisions and deeper system design.
 It's a good environment to grow in: I'm surrounded by experienced engineers, and this is also where I really got hands-on with software engineering best practices — a solid test suite, CI/CD automation, and a well-structured, modular codebase.
 There's always something to pick up, and I'm steadily getting more confident in the work.

 ## Why this blog

-I learn best by writing things down.
 This blog is a place to:

 - collect notes about what I'm experimenting with